akshat-jjain/Google-Cloud-Traning/Secure Workloads in Google Kubernetes Engine: Challenge Lab/README.md

    --clusterrole=cluster-admin \
    --user=$(gcloud config get-value core/account)
 ```
-Navigate to the Kubernetes Engine page in the Cloud Console, now you should have the workloads look like this:
+Navigate to the Kubernetes Engine page in the Cloud Console
-Edit issuer.yaml and set the email address(line no 10).
+Edit `issuer.yaml` and set the email address(line no 10).
 Save the file changes and run the following to apply them to setup the letsencrypt prod issuer:
 ```
 kubectl apply -f issuer.yaml